 Kenya Thiriku Peaberry One Roast

 If you weren’t aware, peaberries are different from the norm.
 This is not just in how they are formed, as in many ways they are just a screen.
 If we forget about the mutant (Siamese coffee twin thing) and talk about what can happen in the cup.
 Sometimes we have less top-end acidity, yet there can be more complexity and body.
 This peaberry does exactly that.

 If, like me (in a coffee way) you may well have a soft spot for the “classic” SL28-centric blackcurranty Kenya.

-This is our second of two Kenya coffees from Thiriku Mill, taking the place of Ndaroini, from last year.
-More on the coffee revolution here..
+This is our second of two Kenya coffees from Thiriku Mill, this year.
+More on the coffee revolution here.
 As minnows in the coffee world, we try and make a difference with every bag that we buy.
 I have tried to explain a little more about it here.

 Farm/ Mill Stats/ Top Trumps